infotroph/efrhizo/efrhizo-log.md

 Updated censor file for August 2014 readings.
 Will need to check a few against images later, as noted.

 Updated censor file for August 2013 readings.
 Will need to check a few of these as well.

+2015-11-16:

+In S4 2014 (2012-08-06), root length in T17 L85 was recorded as > 1500 mm -- on inspection of traced images, one node from the middle of a root seems to have somehow been moved outside the frame.
+Fixed that, updated tracing repo, saved updated data file in this repo, remade 2012 datasets.